Mailu/Mailu/INSTALL.md

 Setting up certificates
 =======================

-Freeposte relies heavily on TLS and must have a key pair and a certificate available, at least for the hostname configured in ``freeposte.env``.
+Freeposte.io relies heavily on TLS and must have a key pair and a certificate available, at least for the hostname configured in ``freeposte.env``.

 Create the certificate directory: